-Brigade Days is a 3-day event at Fort Langley on the BC Day Long Weekend that includes historical re-enactments and other activities in early August.
+Brigade Days is a three-day event at Fort Langley on the BC Day Long Weekend that includes historical re-enactments and other activities in early August.

-In 2023 the event happens on the weekend of August 5th to 7th.
-Additional details, however, are to be confirmed.
+In 2024 the event happened on the weekend of August 3rd to 5th.
+In 2025 it likely takes place on August 2nd to 4th, although exact details are to be confirmed.

 This article contains the following information about Brigade Days: